Naveen-Yalla/Bank-Application-using-Python/README.md

 # Bank-Application-using-Python
 This project is a console-based Bank Application simulation developed in Python.
-It demonstrates fundamental programming concepts, including API integration, data persistence using JSON, user authentication, and core transactional logic (Deposit, Withdrawal, Balance Inquiry).
+It demonstrates fundamental programming concepts, including API integration, data persistence using JSON, user authentication, and core transactional logic such as Deposit, Withdrawal, and Balance Inquiry.

 ## Features
-**User Generation:** Automatically populates a database with 10 unique user accounts (username and password) by fetching data from the external randomuser.me/api/.
+**User Generation:** Automatically populates a database with 10 unique user accounts with username and password by fetching data from the external randomuser.me/api/.

-**Data Persistence:** Uses the built-in json library to store and retrieve all user account information (username, password, and current Balance) in a local file named dump.json.
+**Data Persistence:** Uses the built-in json library to store and retrieve all user account information contains username, password, and current Balance in a local file named dump.json.

 **User Authentication:** Implements a robust login mechanism with a search function to validate the entered username and a password check with a limited number of retries.